 Pregnant moms can get all their “what to expect” pregnancy questions answered by attending any or all of the Prenatal Education programs offered by HSHS St. Elizabeth’s Hospital in the coming year.

-St. Elizabeth’s Women and Infants Center offers a wide range of services for mothers and infants, and the class schedule for 2021 is now available.
-It includes Prepared Childbirth Classes, Breastfeeding Fundamentals; and other education about the amenities and quality at St. Elizabeth’s Hospital.
+St. Elizabeth’s Women and Infants Center offers a wide range of services for mothers and infants, and the class schedule for 2022 is now available.
+It includes Prepared Childbirth Classes, Breastfeeding Fundamentals; and other education about the amenities and quality care at St. Elizabeth’s Hospital.

 Classes are taught by a registered nurse from St. Elizabeth’s Women and Infant Center and are open to any mom-to-be and their support person.
 The recommended time to attend is after 28 weeks.